Skip to main content

 • Proportion of completed evaluations with findable lessons documented in the knowledge system

-• Number of documented lessons applied in new programme designs
+• Number of documented lessons applied in new program designs

 • Staff knowledge of where to find past evaluation findings (assessed via survey)